In-depth analysis of music structure as a text network: Deep Learning analyses

-It is widely believed that the origin of music can be traced back to ancient humans imitating natural and environmental sounds\cite{O1,O2}.
-To investigate this idea, we trained a network to distinguish between music and non music including ambient sound and noises by 64 scale and 10.1 sec, see SM: Sec.
-IV \cite{SM}.
-By the same process in Fig. 4(b), we detected the characteristics of 2D EEN in Fig. 5(a), and found that random destruction of the structure actually preserved its characteristics.
+We attempt to address the difference between music and non-music through the fifth question.
+It is widely believed that the origin of music can be traced back to ancient humans imitating natural and ambient sounds\cite{O1,O2}.
+To investigate this idea, we trained a network to distinguish between music and non-music including ambient sound and noises by 64 note and 10.1 sec.
+By the same process in Fig. 7(b), we detected the characteristics of 2D EEN in Fig. 8(a), and found that random destruction of the structure actually preserved its characteristics.
 We know that ambient sound and noise lack clear rhythm, melody, and harmony.
 However, their Shannon entropy reaches maximum when the loss rate exceeds 0.8.
 This implies that the word loss renders the ambient sound more music-like.
 We suspect that the deletion causes the originally continuous noise to become a combination of discrete segments, which is a feature of music.
-When the loss rate approaches 0.9, all non music is transformed into music.
+When the loss rate approaches 0.9, all non-music is transformed into music.

-In Fig. 5(b), we normalized the grad CAM score into 10 equal parts, not only to calculate the proportion of 2D EEN, but also to understand the grouping structure of Fig. 4(c).
+In Fig. 8(b), we normalized the grad CAM score into 10 equal parts, not only to calculate the proportion of 2D EEN, but also to understand the grouping structure of Fig. 7(c).
 We used graph theory to calculate the density, ${2L}/[N(N-1)]$ where $L,N$ denote the link and node numbers.
 A link is defined if the distance is less than the average separation between each score point and all its neighbors.
-We found that, although non music has a higher proportion than music in each scoring part, its density is lower than that of music.
+We found that, although non-music has a higher proportion than music in each scoring part, its density is lower than that of music.
 This suggests that non-music characteristics have a more scattered features than music.
 We also analyzed the word frequency of texts from the three periods of CPP and Japanese modern music using word cloud technology\cite{cloud}.
-Since CC=1 remains the most frequent word in all periods, we removed it to concentrate on the rest of words in Fig. 5(c-f).
+Since CC=1 remains the most frequent word in all periods, we removed it to concentrate on the rest of words in Fig. 8(c-f).
 They show that words in EEN evolve throughout each period, while some are eventually terminated, just like words in natural language.